 The broad goal of the seminar is to help PhD students succeed in the PhD. programme and to facilitate their transition from being a student to being a scholar.
 The seminar offers information about the main elements and requirements of the PhD programme (the dissertation itself, coursework, the publication requirement, the conference participation requirement, the teaching requirement, etc) and provides a forum for discussing these.
 It seeks to convey professional standards and know-how, covering a broad range of themes from publishing, conference participation, and professional associations to research funding.
 At the end of the course students are required to present and defend a substantially revised research plan - the Dissertation Prospectus - in front of a greater audience of other doctoral students and lecturers.
-A detailed syllabus with information about requirements and reading is available here.

 These are independent study courses leading to qualifying exams in any two of the following four fields: